Like us onFollow Us on Caregiver Blog

 Below are a number of testimonials from people using products available from Memorable Pets.
 The company now run by the sisters.
 They now offer a simple, inexpensive therapeutic prop that not only helps the patient / loved one, but also can take some of the pressure off the caregiver when a Memorable Pet is used as a security companion and soothing tool (click on images below for larger image).

-What really appealed to me and why I chose to include them here is when you buy a Memorable Pet, they will donate $2.00 (approximately 15% of proceeds) for each pet sold to help support Alzheimers research with funding and support for care programs.
+What really appealed to me and why I chose to include them here is when you buy a Memorable Pet, they "pay it forward"...8% of proceeds from regular retail priced Memorable Pets (excluding Special Order items) on this website, goes to support Alzheimer's care and research!

 Their approach is simple ...